xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/inject.md

 ```

 !!! info
-    Additional annotation required because you may use other junit extensions providing their own
+    An additional annotation is required because you may use other JUnit extensions providing their own
-    parameters, which guicey extension should not try to handle.
-That's why not annotated parameters
+    parameters, which the Guicey extension should not try to handle.
+That's why unannotated parameters are
     verified with existing injector bindings.

 Qualified and generified injections will also work:

 ```java